hcoles/blog/_posts/2021-03-30-dont-let-your-code-dry.md

 Pitest nudges me to remove duplication and make my code simpler.
 It makes me a better programmer, even on the bad days when I'm not thinking straight.
 Pitest has my back and catches my mistakes for me.

 There are some disadvantages to this approach though.
-I can forget to do it, so there's no gurantee that pitest will be run.
-And when I do remember, its an invisible activity.
+I can forget to do it, so there's no guarantee that pitest will be run.
+And when I do remember, it's an invisible activity.
 No one knows its happened.
 This means that the practice is less likely to spread.

 ## Pitest on the CI server

 Since 2013 pitest has had a maven goal that integrates with version control.
-In theory I could use this to mutate just my locally changed code without passing a glob around, but in practice I rarely do.
+In theory, I could use this to mutate just my locally changed code without passing a glob around, but in practice I rarely do.
 There are some awkward edge cases caused by the fact that pitest works in terms of bytecode and java packages, while source control works in terms of source files on disk, and playing about with maven version control config can sometimes be less than fun.

 The way I have used it, is to run pitest against pull requests.
 As only the changed code is analysed it's fast, even on large code bases, but it's never worked out particularly well for me.

 The issue is that the output is not easily accessible.
-It's not hard access, but there are speed bumps in the way.
+It's not hard to access, but there are speed bumps in the way.
 It ends up as a report you have to download from the CI server, or a URL you need to find to click on to view.

 It's easy to ignore, and the feedback is slower than running it locally.
 So I mainly use this approach for reviewing other people's code, rather than as part of my own feedback loop.
 And I still need to be aware of those edge cases I mentioned earlier.